gsioteam/godot-colyseus/README.md

     ]
 ```

 Get players by `state.players`.
-And the collection classes is
+And the collection classes are
 defined in `godot_colyseus/lib/collections.gd`.

 ### Event Listener